ageltz07/ageltz07/README.md

 #### 🔭 I’m currently working as ...
-- Software Engineer at an Insurance Company
+- Software Engineer

 #### 🌱 I’m currently learning ...
 - The Spring Framework and other elements of web development
 - Advanced topics in Java
 - API Design and Best Practices

-#### 🤖 The image to the right was made with OpenAI's DALL·E 2 Image Model!
+- Frontend Development

 #### Software Languages and Tools:
 <p>